 3. Focus on quality over quantity

 This sounds obvious but is often forgotten.
 It is always best to focus on quality rather than quantity, so that your sales force doesn’t waste time on unqualified leads.
-Do your research to ensure that you target businesses that have a high chance of being able to buy your product or service.
+Do your research to ensure that you target businesses that have a high chance of buying your product or service.

-Don’t forget to nurture your leads, educating your potential customers with relevant information to move them further down the sales funnel.
+Don’t forget to nurture your leads, educating your potential customers with relevant content to move them further down the sales funnel.

 Have your competitors launched a new product, service or website?
 You need to know.
-Find out what your competitors are doing, and use the information throughout your business to help you beat the competition.
+Track what your key competitors are doing, and use the information to beat them.

 6. Don’t be afraid to start new relationships with big purchasers or discount prospects

 Aim high.
 Keep a look out for prospects that have experienced a change in circumstances, such as a restructure or a merger, and target them.